bric3/jd-intellij/README.md

 It is also possible to install JD-IntelliJ from a file, to the _Settings_ dialog window > _Plugins_ pane > _Install Plugin from disk..._

+You can find the downloadable zip versions of this plugin at the following location : [http://plugins.jetbrains.com/plugin/7100](http://plugins.jetbrains.com/plugin/7100)

 ##### Windows Platform Prerequisites #####